 Whether you’re looking for Birkenstock deals on sandals, shoes, or clogs, you don’t have to pay the crazy-high retail prices.

 You’ll also want to download the KCL app for even faster access to these deals.
-You can set up notifications to alert you when we find new Birkenstock sales.

 2. Most Birkenstocks retail for $100 – $150, depending on style & materials.